Univariate Gaussian Cost Calculations

 Anomaly in Mean and Variance

-Estimates μ̂ of μ and σ̂ of σ can be selected to minimise the cost by taking
+Estimates \(\hat{\mu}\) of \(\mu\) and \(\hat{\sigma}\) of \(\sigma\) can be selected to minimise the cost by taking

-$$ \hat{\mu}_{k} = \left( \sum\limits_{t \in T_k} \frac{y_t-m_t}{s_t} \right)\left( \sum\limits_{t \in T_k} \frac{1}{s_t}\right)^{-1} $$ and $$ \hat{\sigma}_{k} = \frac{1}{n_{k}} \sum\limits_{t \in T_k} \frac{ \left(y_t-m_t - \hat{\mu}_{k}\right)^2}{s_t} $$
+\[ \hat{\mu}_{k} = \left( \sum\limits_{t \in T_k} \frac{y_t-m_t}{s_t} \right)\left( \sum\limits_{t \in T_k} \frac{1}{s_t}\right)^{-1} \] and \[ \hat{\sigma}_{k} = \frac{1}{n_{k}} \sum\limits_{t \in T_k} \frac{ \left(y_t-m_t - \hat{\mu}_{k}\right)^2}{s_t} \]

-Subsituting these into the cost gives $$ C_{MV}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\mu}_k,\hat{\sigma}_k\right.\right) = n_{k} \log\left(2\pi \hat{\sigma}_{k}\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +n_{k} + \beta $$
+Subsituting these into the cost gives \[ C_{MV}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\mu}_k,\hat{\sigma}_k\right.\right) = n_{k} \log\left(2\pi \hat{\sigma}_{k}\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +n_{k} + \beta \]

 Anomaly in Mean

-There is no change in variance so σk = 1.
-The Estimate of μ̂k is unchanged from that for an anomaly in mean and variance so the cost is
+There is no change in variance so \(\sigma_{k}=1\).
+The Estimate of \(\hat{\mu}_{k}\) is unchanged from that for an anomaly in mean and variance so the cost is

-$$ C_{M}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\mu}_k\right.\right) = n_{k} \log\left(2\pi\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +\sum\limits_{t \in T_k} \frac{ \left(y_t - m_t - \hat{\mu}_{k}\right)^2}{s_t} + \beta $$
+\[ C_{M}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\mu}_k\right.\right) = n_{k} \log\left(2\pi\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +\sum\limits_{t \in T_k} \frac{ \left(y_t - m_t - \hat{\mu}_{k}\right)^2}{s_t} + \beta \]

 can be written as

-$$ C_{M}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\mu}_k\right.\right) = n_{k} \log\left(2\pi\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +\sum\limits_{t \in T_k} \frac{ \left(y_t - m_t\right)^2}{s_t} -\hat{\mu}^{2} \sum\limits_{t \in T_k} \frac{ 1}{s_t} + \beta $$
+\[ C_{M}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\mu}_k\right.\right) = n_{k} \log\left(2\pi\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +\sum\limits_{t \in T_k} \frac{ \left(y_t - m_t\right)^2}{s_t} -\hat{\mu}^{2} \sum\limits_{t \in T_k} \frac{ 1}{s_t} + \beta \]

 Anomaly in Variance

-These is no mean anomaly so μk = 0.
-Estimate of σ̂k therfore changes to
+These is no mean anomaly so \(\mu_{k}=0\).
+Estimate of \(\hat{\sigma}_{k}\) therfore changes to

-$$ \hat{\sigma}_{k} = \frac{1}{n_{k}} \sum\limits_{t \in T_k} \frac{ \left(y_t-m_t\right)^2}{s_t} $$
+\[ \hat{\sigma}_{k} = \frac{1}{n_{k}} \sum\limits_{t \in T_k} \frac{ \left(y_t-m_t\right)^2}{s_t} \]

 and cost is

-$$ C_{V}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\sigma}_k\right.\right) = n_{k} \log\left(2\pi \hat{\sigma}_{k}\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +n_{k} + \beta $$
+\[ C_{V}\left(y_{t \in T_{k}} \left| m_{t \in T_{k}}, s_{t \in T_{k}}, \hat{\sigma}_k\right.\right) = n_{k} \log\left(2\pi \hat{\sigma}_{k}\right) +\sum\limits_{t \in T_{k}} \log\left(s_{t}\right) +n_{k} + \beta \]

 Point anomaly

-A point anomaly at time t is treated as a single time step with an change in mean or variance.
-However the cost of the point anomaly should be higher then the background cost when yt is, in some sense, close to the background.
+A point anomaly at time \(t\) is treated as a single time step with an change in mean or variance.
+However the cost of the point anomaly should be higher then the background cost when \(y_{t}\) is, in some sense, close to the background.

 The cost of a point anomaly in mean is expressed as

-while it’s value relative to the baseline cost is can be expressed using the standardised variable $z_{t} = \frac{y_t-m_t}{\sqrt{s_{t}}}$ as
+while it’s value relative to the baseline cost is can be expressed using the standardised variable \(z_{t} = \frac{y_t-m_t}{\sqrt{s_{t}}}\) as

 The penaly value in this case can then be clearly linked to the number of standard deviations away from the mean at which to declare a point anomaly.